 The GRE is required.
-A combined score of at least 300 (new test) or 1,000 (old test) is required for the quantitative and verbal sections of the exam.
+A combined score of at least 1,000 is required for the quantitative and verbal sections of the exam.

 Minimum TOEFL score needed to be accepted:

-At its discretion, the Graduate Admissions Committee may request a writing sample.
+The Graduate Admissions Committee may request a writing sample at its discretion.

 Advanced Standing Credit: